-Before deciding whether to sign up for Medicare drug coverage, you need to understand how the program works together as a whole.
+Before deciding whether to sign up for Medicare prescription drug coverage, you need to understand how the program works together as a whole.
 Grasping the big picture makes it easier to deal with the details.

 Who can get Medicare drug coverage?